 - Licenses also contain performance requirements for the licensee.
 These are mutually agreed upon milestones that reflect the licensee’s diligent progress toward the development of the technology.
 These requirements ensure that technologies developed at Berkeley Lab are commercialized and that the public ultimately enjoys the benefit.

 - Licenses may be exclusive or non-exclusive for a particular field of use or geographic region.

 - When an agreement grants an exclusive license for the U.S. market, the licensee must substantially manufacture the technology in the U.S.

 - The U.S. government is granted a nontransferable, non-exclusive license to use the invention for government purposes only, as is standard practice with federally funded inventions.

-The Technology Transfer Department looks forward to working with you to develop commercially reasonable and fair license terms and conditions.
+The Intellectual Property Office (IPO) looks forward to working with you to develop commercially reasonable and fair license terms and conditions.
 Qualified small, women-owned, minority-owned, and disadvantaged businesses are especially encouraged to inquire.